Dennis Higgins (footballer)

 Dennis Higgins (1915 – 25 September 1942) was an English footballer who played as a forward for Tamworth and Fulham.
 He was killed in action in World War II.

 Early life

 Higgins was born at Wolstanton, Staffordshire, son of Michael Joseph Higgins and his wife Mary Jane.

 Career

 Higgins played for Tamworth and Fulham.
-During World War II he appeared as a guest for Port Vale from September 1939 to May 1940, when he was conscripted into the army.
+During World War II, he appeared as a guest for Port Vale from September 1939 to May 1940, when he was conscripted into the army.

 War service and death

-Higgins, who served as a private in the 9th battalion Durham Light Infantry, was killed in action in British-occupied Egypt on 25 September 1942, age recordedly 26.
+Higgins, who served as a private in the 9th battalion Durham Light Infantry, was killed in action in British-occupied Egypt on 25 September 1942, age recorded 26.
 He left a widow, Nancy, living in Leek, Staffordshire.
 Having no known grave, he is commemorated on the Alamein Memorial.